Toshiba to sell part of chip business, first step in offsetting huge charge

-Toshiba Corp’s board on Friday approved plans to make its core memory chip business a separate company and seek outside investment in it, aiming to avoid being crippled by a coming multibillion-dollar writedown for its U.S. nuclear business.
+Toshiba Corp said it will sell a minority stake in its memory chip business as it urgently seeks funds to offset an imminent multibillion-dollar writedown, adding that its overseas nuclear division – the cause of its woes – was now under review.

-The drastic step will be only one of many tough choices the Japanese conglomerate must take, as the proceeds are set to cover just part of the charge for cost overruns at a newly acquired U.S. power plant construction business – a figure that local media has put at 680 billion yen ($6-billion).
+The drastic measures are set to be just some of the tough choices the Japanese conglomerate will have to take as proceeds from the sale are likely to only cover part of a charge that domestic media has put at $6-billion.

+Still battered by a 2015 accounting scandal, Toshiba was plunged back into crisis when it emerged late last year that it had to account for huge cost overruns at a U.S. power plant construction business recently acquired by its Westinghouse division.

+Describing the nuclear division as no longer a central business focus for the firm, Chief Executive Satoshi Tsunakawa said Toshiba will review Westinghouse’s role in new projects and whether it will embark on new power plant construction.
+The division will also now fall under direct CEO supervision.

-Toshiba’s memory chip business – the world’s biggest NAND flash memory producer after Samsung Electronics – is its crown jewel, accounting for the bulk of its operating profit.
+Tsunakawa added Toshiba was looking to sell less than 20 per cent of its memory chip business – the world’s biggest NAND flash memory producer after Samsung Electronics – which comprises the bulk of the conglomerate’s operating profit.

-Toshiba is looking to sell roughly 20 per cent for more than 200 billion yen and potential investors include private equity firms, business partner Western Digital Corp and the government-backed Development Bank of Japan, sources have said.

-It is rushing to complete the sale by the end of the financial year in March as failure to do so will likely mean that shareholder equity – whittled down to just $3-billion in the wake of a 2015 accounting scandal – would be wiped out by the charge.
+The firm is rushing to complete the sale by the end of the financial year in March as failure to do so will likely mean that shareholder equity – just $3-billion in the wake of the accounting scandal – would be wiped out by the charge.

+Sources have said Toshiba aims to raise more than 200 billion yen ($1.7-billion) from the sale and potential investors include private equity firms, business partner Western Digital Corp and the government-backed Development Bank of Japan.

+It is also selling other assets although it ruled out the sales of any of its infrastructure businesses – which include water treatment, railway and elevator firms.

-Mark Newman, an analyst at Sanford Bernstein in Hong Kong, said the move would only be a short-term band-aid.
+Mark Newman, an analyst at Sanford Bernstein in Hong Kong, said a stake sale would likely only be a short-term band-aid.

 “The NAND business is the only one with value, as it makes up all of the semi-conductor profits, which comprise 75 per cent of the overall company’s profit.
 I won’t be surprised if they sell another 20 per cent in a few years time and then another 20 per cent.”

-It also remains to be seen how well the sale process will go given Toshiba’s tight timeframe to get it done and caution on the part of potential investors.
+Sources have said many private equity funds, including Silver Lake and Permira, have signed non-disclosure agreements with Toshiba.
+But it remains to be seen how well the sale will go given the end-March deadline and caution on the part of potential investors.

 “Partnering with Toshiba could be risky due to uncertainties over its nuclear business,” said an official at a global private equity firm.